 – An increase in the number of circulating erythrocytes and in the hemoglobin concentration that is manifested in three forms: polycythemia vera, secondary polycythemia, and relative polycythemia.

-Causes and Incidence The cause of polycythemia vera is unknown, and the disorder is usually seen in older Jewish men.
+The cause of polycythemia vera is unknown, and the disorder is usually seen in older Jewish men.
 It occurs in 1 in 200,000 people in the United States.
 Secondary polycythemia is a compensatory response to tissue hypoxia associated with underlying chronic obstructive pulmonary disease; hemoglobin abnormalities such as carboxyhemoglobinemia, which is seen in heavy smokers; congestive heart failure; congenital heart disease; or prolonged exposure to altitudes above 10,000 feet.
 The incidence is about 2 in 100,000 people in the United States.
 Relative polycythemia is caused by fluid loss and dehydration and disappears when fluids are replaced.

-Disease Process Polycythemia vera involves rapid, uncontrolled cellular reproduction and maturation, which causes hyperplasia of all bone marrow cells and replaces bone marrow fat.
+Polycythemia vera involves rapid, uncontrolled cellular reproduction and maturation, which causes hyperplasia of all bone marrow cells and replaces bone marrow fat.
 Increased megakaryocytes may be present and form clumping patterns.
 Bone marrow iron is absent in about 90% of affected individuals.
 The cellular overproduction increases blood viscosity and blood volume, and organs and tissues become engorged with blood.

 Weakness and fatigue; a feeling of fullness in the head, with headache, lightheadedness, and dizziness; visual disturbances (scotoma, double or blurred vision); dyspnea; nosebleeds; night sweats; and epigastric and joint pain; later signs include pruritus, clubbing of digits, a reddened face with engorged retinal veins, and hepatosplenomegaly